Dynamsoft/barcode-reader-javascript/README.md

   For now, pay attention to the following two events.

     * `onFrameRead`
-      This event is triggered after a single frame is scanned.
+      This event is triggered after each single frame is scanned.
 The `results` object contains all the barcode results that the library found on this frame.
     * `onUnduplicatedRead`
       This event is triggered when a new barcode (not a duplicate) is found. `txt` holds the barcode text value while `result` is an object that holds details of the found barcode.

 In the following sections, you'll find more detailed information on how the library works and how you can customize it to your needs.

-## Getting Started: Take a closer look
+## Taking a closer look

 ### Initializing

-The library is based on the WebAssembly standard, therefore, **on first use**, it needs some time to download and compile the WebAssembly files.
-After the first use, the program can cache the file so that the next time you can start from compiling.
+The library is based on the `WebAssembly` standard, therefore, **on first use**, it needs some time to download and compile the `wasm` files.
+After the first use, the browser may cache the file so that the next time no 'downloading' is required.

-`Dynamsoft.BarcodeReader.loadWasm` is the API used to start the initialization.
+`Dynamsoft.BarcodeReader.loadWasm` is the API to start the initialization.

-Use the following code to listen to the initialization process:

 ```javascript
 Dynamsoft.BarcodeReader.loadWasm()
     .then(()=>{ /* success */ }, ex=>{console.error(ex.message||ex);})
 ```

-However, other APIs like `Dynamsoft.BarcodeReader.createInstance`, `Dynamsoft.BarcodeScanner.createInstance` will call `loadWasm` internally.
-So you can listen to the initialization process during `createInstance`:
+That said, as shown in the sample above, you don't necessarily need to call the above API because other APIs like `Dynamsoft.BarcodeReader.createInstance` and `Dynamsoft.BarcodeScanner.createInstance` will call `loadWasm` themselves.

 ```javascript
 Dynamsoft.BarcodeReader.createInstance()
     .then(reader=>{ /* success */ }, ex=>{console.error(ex.message||ex);})
 ```

-> Including the library with a script tag doesn't automatically initialize the library.
-For better performance, you may want to load the wasm in advance and create a reader or scanner instance later in which case it's a good idea to call `loadWasm`.
+> **NOTE**: Including the library with a script tag doesn't automatically initialize the library.
+For better performance, you may want to call `loadWasm` to download and compile the `wasm` file in advance and create a reader or scanner instance later.

 The detailed initialization includes the following steps:

 #### 1. Download

 Download the necessary resources.
-Usually we deploy the resources on cdn and set a long cache duration.
-The speed of cdn will greatly affect the feeling of the first experience.
-The resources can be obtained from the cache on the next visit.
+Usually we deploy the resources on CDN and set a long cache duration.
+If your web server is faster, you should put the resources on your own server instead of the CDN.

 #### 2. Compile

-The WebAssembly files are automatically compiled once downloaded.
+The `wasm` files are automatically compiled once downloaded.
 The compilation time varies among different devices & browsers.
-While it takes less than a second on latest phones or PCs, it may take seconds on some older devices.
+While it takes less than a second on latest phones or PCs, it may take seconds or longer on some older devices.

 #### 3. Initialize

 The library needs to initialize every time the page loads.
+The initialization basically means creating an `BarcodeReader`or `BarcodeScanner` instance with specified settings.

 ### Configuring Scanner Settings